wnosiadek/green-coffee/DOCS.md

     Requires installation of 'pandas', 'nltk', 'scipy', 'scikit-learn'

-## process_score_price.py
+## process_weight_score_price.py

-    Script for classifying green coffee processing method based on its price and score
+    Script for classifying green coffee processing method based on its price, score and weight

-    Transforms the data using 'processes.py', visualizes the data, creates k-Nearest Neighbors and Fixed-Radius Near Neighbors Classifiers and fits them on the training set, tests the models on the testing set
+    Transforms the data using 'processes.py', scales the data with Min-Max Scaler and reduces its dimensionality with Principal Component Analysis, visualizes the data, creates k-Nearest Neighbors and Fixed-Radius Near Neighbors Classifiers and fits them on the training set, tests the models on the testing set

-    Requires installation of 'pandas', 'matplotlib', 'scikit-learn'
+    Requires installation of 'pandas', 'scikit-learn', 'numpy', 'matplotlib'

 ## process_profile.py